SaintGimp/GenesisEngine/README.markdown

 This project is also not a good reference for high-performance game engines.
 I'm explicitly choosing to favor clarity of code design over high performance when those two principles are in conflict.
 My computer is reasonably fast and hardware is cheap - so there!

 I'm going to [blog](http://blogs.msdn.com/elee) occasionally about the journey so feel free to follow along.

+# Can I build and run it?

+Please do!
+The GenesisEngine project is a Visual Studio 2008 solution with dependencies on StructureMap, Machine.Specifications, and Rhino Mocks (all included) and Microsoft's XNA Framework (not included).
+Right now the project is Windows-only and won't run on the Xbox or Zune.
+If you run into any problems, let me know.

 # What are the controls?